habi/acinar-analysis-manuscript/manuscript.md

 We can easily estimate the total number of acini during lung development from our data.
 The limitations of this study are mainly twofold: a) due to technical reasons (i.e. available beamtime and limitations of the setup we could not image the entire lung and b) lung location (i.e. lower medial tip of the right lobe).
 However, our sample is more than suitable for the drawn conclusions because it was previously shown that the right lower lobe is a valid sample for the entire lung [@doi:10.1152/ajplung.00325.2016] and that information drawn from one lobe is representative of the whole lung [@doi:10.3109/01902149009087879].
-Furthermore, based on stereological data, Zeltner et al. [@doi:10.3109/01902149009087879] were able to show that the lung parenchyma is quite homogeneous.
+Furthermore, based on stereological data, Zeltner et al. [@doi:10.3109/01902149009087879] were able to show that the lung parenchyma is rather homogeneous.
 Looking at individual acini, Kizhakke Puliyakote et al. [@doi:10.1152/japplphysiol.00317.2016] observed that the peripheral, pleura facing acini possess an acinar volume which is two thirds larger than the volume of the central ones.
-However, they did not report additional regional differences, e.g. between acini located cranially and caudally.
+However, they did not report additional regional differences, for example between acini located cranially and caudally.
 Own preliminary data point to the same result.
 We imaged an entire rat lung *in situ* immediately post mortem using high-resolution synchrotron radiation based X-ray tomographic microscopy [@doi:10.1007/s00418-020-01868-8].
 A first analysis of regional difference shows similar results as mentioned above.